 Well, there you have it.
 After all, everyone wants a huge payday.

 That is why your passwords are not always safe with large companies.
+For WiFi hotspot devices, make sure you change or reset JioFi password regularly.
 Even though they will do all they can to protect your password from hackers, they sometimes fall into the very ditch they are avoiding.
 If you don’t believe us, here is some data.
 57 million accounts of Uber drivers and riders were hacked in 2016, and 3 billion Yahoo accounts were hacked in 2016, among many others.